Vic-Lib/bookreader/README.md

 ]
 } )
 ```
-which matches the criteria laid out on https://openlibrary.org/dev/docs/api/search_inside.
-If there are no results, the header will be displayed and `"matches": []`.

-I'm hoping this provides a better understanding of how the code works.
+The walkthrough for `search_inside.php` is finished.
+For info on how BookReader handles the json text, you can read the `plugin.search.js` code located inside `BookReader-souce/BookReader/plugins`.
+I hope this provides a better understanding of how the code works.

-### Other Credits
-To parse pdf documents and grab the search results for BookReader, we used [Apache PDFBox](https://pdfbox.apache.org/).